daveott/lattice/README.markdown

 WARNING: Lattice is currently under development and is not yet available as a gem.
 Proceed at your own risk.

-Lattice is a small library for interacting with Sendgrid's REST API.
+Lattice is a small library for interacting with Sendgrid's [SMTP API](http://wiki.sendgrid.com/doku.php?id=smtp_api).

 ### About Sendgrid ###